-The wheel cylinder's pistons can stick in their bores resulting in uneven pad wear.
+The wheel cylinder's pistons can stick in their bores, resulting in uneven pad wear.
 They contain a return spring, cups, and two pistons, one for each shoe.
-Be careful when checking behind dust boots, they're designed to keep leaks in and the environment out.
+Be careful when checking behind dust boots; they're designed to keep leaks and the environment out.

-When the dust boot is damaged or worn, water enters the wheel cylinder resulting in rust and corrosion.
+When the dust boot is damaged or worn, water enters the wheel cylinder, resulting in rust and corrosion.
 This contamination can cause the piston to stick in its bore.
-It can be hard to notice without inspection because the other shoe is contacting the drum and slowing the vehicle.
+It can be hard to notice without inspection because the other shoe contacts the drum and slows the vehicle.

-Leaking seals are the most common problem found with wheel cylinders.
+Leaking seals are the most common problem with wheel cylinders.
 When this happens, the wheel cylinder is typically replaced.
-Some iron wheel cylinders can be honed, and the seals replaced, but most are made of aluminum with a hardened bore that cannot be honed.
+Some iron wheel cylinders can be honed and the seals replaced, but most are made of aluminum with a hardened bore that cannot be honed.